Vaesea/Stev-s-Limbo/README.md

 https://github.com / fizzyp2 /healthdrainlua (Health Drain Script)

+https://x.com/SonnahRoland/status/1835645967841824792 (the bf voice used in gone, will probably be changed because the rest of the mod uses the normal bf voice)

 The reason why Gamebanana and GitHub links have spaces in them is because I'm scared about accidentally giving a notification to someone

 ## Bambi has something to say!